EliasWatson/Image-Curator/README.md

 ## Planned Features
 - Drag to set crop region
 - Python script to generate output dataset
-- Navigation buttons to go to first/last images
-- Navigation button to skip to first unprocessed image
 - Image tagging
 - Tag regions on image